gultar/arianes-thread-blockchain/readme.md

 * Special thanks to Simply Explained - Savjee and his video on "Creating a blockchain with Javascript", which has been the starting point of this project.

+* A huge thanks to Patrik Simek, creator of the vm2 module, which is at the very core of my "smart contract engine".
+It would never have been possible without your module, it  is greatly appreciated.

 * Link to his video here:  https://www.youtube.com/watch?v=zVqczFZr124